derek-2/Bedfast/README.md

 Check out the [Live Site](https://bedfast.herokuapp.com/)!

 ## Introduction
-Bedfast is a clone of AirBnB.
-AirBnB is an online platform for listing and renting homes.
+Bedfast is a clone of AirBnB, an online platform for listing and renting homes.
 A user can create and login to their accounts, and have basic CRUD (create read update and delete) features for listings, bookings, and reviews.

 Technologies used:
 - Languages: Javascript, Ruby, HTML, and CSS